 'They Know What A Pandemic Is': HIV Survivors See Similarities To AIDS Epidemic

 In January, two weeks after Rick Solomon joined the YMCA near his home, he fell ill.
-The 65-year-old Bay Area resident hoped to spend the month working out, instead he laid in bed wheezing, with crippling muscle aches.
+The 65-year-old Bay Area resident hoped to spend the month working out, instead he lay in bed wheezing, with crippling muscle aches.
 He missed several days of work at a small publishing house.

 "I was sick for most of the month of February with a horrible cough like I've never had before," said Solomon as he ran his fingers through his thick salt and pepper hair.
 "It went into my chest.
 I used inhalers for the first time in my life."

-He was never tested for COVID-19 because he hadn't traveled overseas recently, which was one of the official requirements for testing at the time.
-And although he has since tested negative for the virus' antibodies, Solomon still believes he may have caught the bug.
+He was never tested for the coronavirus because he hadn't traveled overseas recently, which was one of the official requirements for testing at the time.
+And although he has since tested negative for the virus' antibodies, Solomon said he still believes he may have caught the bug.

 Africa